PepScribe

 Several peptides that are legally available through licensed US compounding pharmacies have been studied for tissue maintenance and recovery support.
 A licensed clinician can review your goals and recommend a program suited to your situation.

-A licensed clinician reviews your intake and recommends a program using compounds that are legally available today through licensed US 503A pharmacies.
+A licensed clinician reviews your goals and health history, then recommends a personalized plan compounded in the USA by licensed 503A pharmacies.
 No hidden overseas supply chain.